StackVista/stackstate-docs/setup/data-management/data_retention.md

 ## Retention of topology graph data

 By default, topology graph data will be retained for 8 days.
-This works in a way that the latest state of topology graph will always be retained; only history older than 8 days will be removed.
+StackState always retains the latest state of the topology graph and only removes history that is older than 8 days.
 You can check and alter the configured retention period this using the StackState CLI.

 {% tabs %}
 {% tab title="CLI: sts" %}
 {% hint style="info" %}
-From StackState v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
+The StackState v5.0 release renamed the old `sts` CLI to `stac` and introduced new `sts` CLI.
 The command(s) provided here are for use with the new `sts` CLI.

 ➡️ [Check which version of the `sts` CLI you are running](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 {% endhint %}